dharmicksai/Flutter-Todo-app/README.md

 * to expand todo press on title
 * to update  todo press on edit button
 * to delete press on delete icon
-* to mark as completed or un completed press on done button
+* to mark as completed or un completed press on done button.
+* u will get a notification one hour before deadline.